unknown321/mgsmonsterguns/README.md

 If you cannot see your guns on sortie prep or in ACC - this is a bad sign.

+Changing frame usually leads to invisible guns (see above).

 #Tables

 Tables are huge so I moved them to another page - http://unknown321.github.io/mgsmonsterguns/ along with this readme.